 - Serve as ambassadors to alumni, friends, UT constituents and the public regarding the DDCE’s mission, programs and services.

-Advisory Council members can log in to the AC Resource Site for upcoming events listings and AC documents.
+Advisory Council members can log in to the AC Resource Site for AC documents.

 Gordon Appleman is senior counsel for Thompson & Knight LLP in Fort Worth.
 He focuses his practice on all aspects of taxation.
 Gordon is active on numerous university advisory councils including the College of Liberal Arts and the Harry Ransom Center.
 He is a former President of the Ex-Student’s Association and the Board of Directors of The University of Texas Foundation, Inc. He is Secretary and Treasurer of the Texas Coalition for Excellence in Higher Education.
 He received a prestigious Ex-Students’ Association Distinguished Alumnus Award in 2001.
 Gordon holds a B.A. in Economics from The University of Texas at Austin, and a LL.B. from Harvard Law School.